maxdice86/Java-Space-Game/README.md

 ![shooterMain](https://user-images.githubusercontent.com/17013385/206835682-3ee28f12-8bea-4599-b988-b85e30ff7934.jpg)

-You can dowload the included **.jar** file to play demo, or build folder in your prefered java IDE.
+You can dowload the included **JavaSpaceShooter.jar** file to play demo, or build folder in your prefered java IDE.

 **Controls:**